Floyd Abrams

-Floyd Abrams (born in July 9, 1936) is an American attorney at Cahill Gordon & Reindel.
-He is an expert on constitutional law and has argued in 13 cases before the Supreme Court of the United States.

-Abrams represented The New York Times in 1972 during the Pentagon Papers case, Judith Miller in the CIA leak grand jury investigation, Standard & Poor's and Lorillard Tobacco Company.
-He also argued for Citizens United during the 2010 Supreme Court case.
+Floyd Abrams (born July 9, 1936) is an American lawyer.
+A member of Cahill Gordon & Reindel since 1963 and currently senior counsel, he has argued 13 First Amendment cases in front of the Supreme Court of the United States, more than any other attorney.
+Abrams was co-counsel to The New York Times in the 1971 Pentagon Papers case, and represented Judith Miller in the CIA leak grand jury investigation, Standard & Poor's, and Lorillard Tobacco Company among others.
+He also represented Senator Mitch McConnell in the Citizens United 2010 Supreme Court case.
+Two of Abrams' clients had been on death row for crimes, and their convictions were overruled by the Supreme Court.
+A documentary was recently released about him called Speaking Freely.

-Early life
+Early life and education

 Abrams was born in New York City on July 9, 1936, the son of Rae (née Eberlin) and Isadore Abrams.
-He is of Jewish descent and had a bar mitzvah ceremony.
+He is of Jewish descent.
 His first cousin is Elliot Abrams, President George W. Bush's deputy national-security advisor.
-He earned his undergraduate degree from Cornell University in 1956, and after trying to decide between a PhD in American History and law, he decided to obtain his Juris Doctor from Yale Law School in 1960.
+He earned his undergraduate degree from Cornell University in 1956, and after trying to decide between a PhD in American History and law, he obtained his Juris Doctor from Yale Law School in 1960.

-While at Cornell, Abrams participated in Reserve Officers' Training Corps and was a first lieutenant in the U.S. Army.

 Career

 From 1961 to 1963, Abrams clerked for Judge Paul Conway Leahy of the United States District Court for the District of Delaware.
 Abrams joined Cahill Gordon & Reindel in 1963 and became a partner in 1970.
 He was also a Visiting Lecturer at Columbia Law School from 1981 to 1985.

-He is the William J. Brennan Jr. visiting Professor at the Columbia University Graduate School of Journalism.
+He was the William J. Brennan Jr. visiting Professor at the Columbia University Graduate School of Journalism.

+He is the founder of the Floyd Abrams Institute for Freedom of Expression at Yale Law School and the recipient of numerous awards including the Freedom Forum's Free Expression Award, The Media Institute's Freedom of Speech Award, and the American Lawyer's Lifetime Achievement Award.
+He is also the namesake of the National Coalition Against Censorship's inaugural Floyd Abrams Award, which recognizes those who have advanced free speech.

-He is a member of the Constitution Project's Liberty and Security Committee and a patron of the Media Legal Defence Initiative.
+Abrams is a member of the American Academy of Arts and Sciences.

-In August 2021, Abrams was named to the advisory board of American facial recognition company Clearview AI as of counsel.

-In 2022, Abrams began hosting a podcast called Speaking Freely.
+His clients have included The McGraw-Hill Companies, ABC, NBC, CBS, CNN, Time Magazine, Business Week, The Nation, Reader's Digest, Hearst, AIG, and others.

+He is the author of numerous books including Speaking Freely, The Soul of The First Amendment, and Friend of The Court.

+He is the subject of the PBS - American Masters documentary Floyd Abrams: Speaking Freely, which was nominated for an Emmy.

 Personal life

-Abrams lives in New York City with wife Efrat Surasky.
-Together they have a son, Dan Abrams of ABC, as well as the host of Live PD and Court Cam, and a daughter, Judge Ronnie Abrams of the United States District Court for the Southern District of New York.
+Abrams lives in New York City with wife Efrat Surasky, who suffers from Alzheimer's disease.
+Together they have a son, television host Dan Abrams; and a daughter, Judge Ronnie Abrams of the United States District Court for the Southern District of New York.

-In 2008, he played the role of Judge Hall in the movie Nothing but the Truth.
+In 2008, Abrams played the role of Judge Hall in the movie Nothing but the Truth.